claire-lex/mish/README.md

 ```

 > Unless specified with option `-n`, the result of every command that is printed
-  to stdout is also stored in a file in the `traces` directory.
+  to stdout is also stored in a file.
+This file is stored to the env's `traces`
+  directory if the environment is on.
+Otherwise, it will be stored to the
+  current working directory.

 ### Network discovery basic functions (netcommands)